Bombing exposes Saudi failure to curb sectarian strains

 Saudi King Salman condemned the mosque attack, saying he was "heartbroken" over the violence and Crown Prince Mohammed bin Nayef flew to the eastern province, along with the Mufti -- the kingdom's top Sunni religious authority -- to offer condolences.

-King Salman also vowed to bring those behind the bombing and those who sympathize with it to justice.
+King Salman also vowed to bring those behind the bombing and those who sympathise with it to justice.

 But analysts say Saudi Arabia and some other Gulf Arab states have done little to crack down on an outpouring of online venom, a discourse which Shi'ites say provides an incubator for violence against the minority sect.